 Tips and Tools to Reference Correctly

 Of course, you can’t go about using Creative Commons licenced material without clearly referencing it, and acknowledging both the creator, and the licence under which the work is released.
 Fortunately, referencing is simple, and this handy, printable (PDF) guide is excellent for providing examples and information.
-This wiki is also an awesome and easy to follow guide.

 Another handy plug in is Open Attribute.
 By installing this extension into your browser (works for Firefox, Chrome, Safari and more), whenever the site you are on contains a Creative Commons licenced object, a CC logo will appear in the address bar.
 Click on this, and the text or html attribution will appear, for you to simply copy and paste.
 Although this only works for content that has been licenced with the machine readable code (find out more about the layers of a CC licence here), many pages include this metadata, and it sure makes referencing content easier!